AnaAGG/P5_Diamonds/README.md

 To perform the analysis and find the best model and estimators I used the [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) tool from sklearn

- 3- Predict the price of a given diamons' characteristics The final model was: PONER EL MODELO QUE USE AL FINAL
+ 3- Predict the price of a based on  diamons' characteristics in the test file The final model was: `Random Forest` with the following parameters

-Results for the best model:
+  - min_samples_leaf=2
+  -  min_samples_split=3
+  - n_estimators=300